Kainantu: World War 2

 In 1943, Japanese patrols partially succeeded in entering the Eastern Highlands and there were numerous air raids on the various airstrips.
 Small detachments were later sent in defence of the airstrips including Kainantu.

 The 2/7th Independent Company Headquarters (Bena Force) was supplied by provisions from Kainantu.

+This was an experimental house build by an architect Rex Addison working out of Lae technical college about 1960-1970.

 1960s

 Mr. Graham Pople was a former kiap (patrol officer) and Member of the first Papua and New Guinea House of Assembly in 1964 and in 2010 authored The Popleography, an unpublished manuscript.
 When describing Kainantu in the 1960s he writes:

 Geography

 Geology

 Probable Palaeozoic metamorphic rocks, the Bena Bena Formation, intruded by Upper Triassic Bismarck Granodiorite and Mount Victor Granodiorite, constitute the basement on which lower Miocene Nasananka Conglomerate and Omaura Greywacke were laid down.
 The andesitic Aifunka Volcanics of probable Pliocene age, Pleistocene lake sediments, and Recent alluvial deposits complete the stratigraphical record of the area.